Poems by Antero Alli

 So I may freely sabotage the literalist virus immobilizing my imagination

-And learn to incite riots in the minds asleep to your splendor and glory.
+And learn to incite riots in the minds asleep to your splendor and your glory.

 O GODS & GODDESSES OF EVERYBODY’S